top of page

 If I knocked on your door to borrow a cup of sugar, would you know that I'm your neighbor?
 Like most Americans, if you live within a few houses of me, I would know you; but further than that, probably not.

-I knew I would need the help of many hands when we first moved into our current neighborhood 18 years ago.
+I knew I would need the help of many hands when we first moved into our neighborhood years ago.
 Raising two special needs boys takes a village!

 We had moved from the protection of a townhome community into this wonderful neighborhood with single family houses and big back yards.
 How would I ever keep track of my boys?
 I was more than freaked out.
 I had to create a plan, and quickly!